bonitasoft/bonita-ui-designer-sdk/custom-widget-builder/README.md

   $ npm run bundle
   ```
 - Test your extended component
+  - If you are not opening the web page from your IDE, you will have to launch a local HTTP server.
+    Here is a simple way to do this:
+    From a terminal, go to your widget directory, check python is installed (`python -V`) and launch either:
+    ```bash
+    $ python3 -m http.server
+    or
+    $ python -m SimpleHTTPServer
+    ```
+    For any issue, see [How do you set up a local testing server?](https://developer.mozilla.org/en-US/docs/Learn/Common_questions/set_up_a_local_testing_server)
+    <br><br>
-  - Open the `index.html` file in your favorite Browser
+  - Open the `index.html` file in your favorite Browser, either from your IDE, or from `http://localhost:8000` if you installed a local HTTP server.
   - Update the `index.html` file with different properties

 ### Build your new custom widget